zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 As the developer of this type of application, you need to provide additional metadata to tell the API Gateway that it needs to use PassTickets.
 Additional metadata tells the API Gateway how to generate them.

-<font color ="red"> Do we need to describe WHERE in the code a dev needs to provide this metadata?</font>

 ```yaml
 authentication:
     scheme: httpBasicPassTicket